Holmgreen/Mist/README.md

   There is no current way to "win" the game, you simply collect orbs and use spells.
   To design the home starting house.
   Saving and loading game.
-  When Ooru (main character) talks he should stand still and the shoulders that he is wearing is supposed to be given to him   after he completes the labyrinth without teleporting.
+  When Ooru (main character) talks he should stand still.

 Controls:
   I - open inventory